mh-salari/pupil-core/README.md

 The pupil detection system:
 - Connects to the camera service as a client
 - Subscribes to eye camera streams
-- Processes frames in real-time using OpenCV
+- Processes frames in real-time using the Pupil Labs detector (requires Python 3.11)
-- Detects pupils using contour detection and circular shape analysis
+- Detects pupils using advanced ellipse fitting algorithms
-- Provides visualization of detection results
+- Provides visualization of detection results with ellipse or circle overlay
-- Returns pupil location, size, and confidence
+- Returns pupil location, size, orientation, and confidence
+- Other display applications can connect to the pupil detector service

+## Notes

+- The pupil detection uses the Pupil Labs' detector library which requires Python 3.11
+- Python 3.12 is currently not supported by the pupil-detectors library
+- If you encounter library loading errors, ensure you're using Python 3.11